Just a heads up!

 Live It

-There are three other versions of Jesus’ death in the Gospels of Matthew, Luke, and John.
+There are three other versions of Jesus’ death in the gospels of Matthew, Luke, and John.
 Check them all out.
 Try to think of them as stories of love.
-Keep in mind, that God is doing for us what we could not do for ourselves.
+Keep in mind that God is doing for us what we could not do for ourselves.

 Repeat

 Jesus’ work is complete.
 It has taken him 33 years to show people the way back to God.
 He’s used stories, miracles, healings and finally his own life.
 With his last breath, he utters, ‘It is finished.’
 But the good news has only just begun.
-Stay with us for the last few days as we begin to glimpse Jesus’ mission for us at the end of Mark’s Gospel.
+Stay with us for the last few days as we begin to glimpse Jesus’ mission for us at the end of Mark’s gospel.

 Hello